oaklandgit/goboom-engine/README.md

 # IN PROGRESS

+- Show resources on HUD when close to target planet

 # TO DO

-- Don't switch target planets - only set when empty
-- Show resources on HUD when close to target planet
+- Generalized pulse behavior (e.g. when losing life icon or respawning ship)
+- Sometimes crashes (the program, not the ship) after crash landing
 - Ship should attach to planet at correct landing point
 - Fix ship being pulled back to planet on undocking
 - Collisions should not "cooldown" if collision is between two planets